dhvcc/rss-parser/README.md

 # Note that the @ symbol is trimmed from the beggining and name is convert to snake_case
 assert m.category.attributes == {'some_attribute': 'https://example.com'}
 ```

-**If you wish to avoid all the method/attribute forwarding "magic" - you should use `rss_parser.models.types.TagRaw`**

 ## Contributing